 Technical requirements specifications

-The system engineering organisation shall establish technical requirements specifications of the next lower level products consistent among them and with the technical specification received from the customer
+The system engineering function shall establish technical requirements specifications of the next lower level products consistent among them and with the technical specification received from the customer.

-The system engineering organisation shall ensure that the technical requirements specifications it establishes conform to ECSS-E-ST-10-06 and its DRD in Annex A.
+The system engineering function shall ensure that the technical requirements specifications it establishes conform to ECSS-E-ST-10-06 and its DRD in Annex A.

-The system engineering organisation shall establish for its own product and lower level ones a specification tree in conformance with Annex J.
+The system engineering function shall establish a specification tree in conformance with Annex J.

-In systems where the supply chain consists of at least 3 layers (including the customer), the system engineering organisation of the highest level supplier shall define at the beginning of a project, a set of requirements specifications covering aspects common to more than one lower level product.

-1 These “common” technical specifications have been historically called support specifications (e.g. GDIR “General Design and Interface Requirements”, environmental, test, EMC requirements specifications) and are separated from other requirements specifications addressing product specific characteristics and functionalities.
+1 Requirements common to more than one lower level product can be gathered in “common” technical specifications called “support specifications” (e.g. GDIR “General Design and Interface Requirements”, environmental, test, EMC requirements specifications).

-2 Requirements for equipment level products (or below) can be issued in self contained specifications.
+2 Requirements for equipment level products (or lower level products) can be issued in self-contained specifications.

+<<deleted>>

 Requirement consolidation

-The system engineering organisation shall identify and resolve at the beginning of each project phase, incomplete, ambiguous, and contradictory requirements (with the customer for requirements issued by him).
+The system engineering function shall involve the customer in the consolidation of requirements by identifying and resolving incomplete, duplicate, ambiguous, and contradictory requirements for customer-issued requirements.

-The system engineering organisation shall reflect the consolidated requirements in updates of the specifications.
+The system engineering function shall reflect the consolidated requirements in the release of the technical specifications.

-Requirement analysis
+Requirement risk analysis

-The system engineering organisation shall identify requirements impacting strongly on system risk.
+<<deleted>>

-The system engineering organisation shall perform the requirements analysis to the level of depth necessary to identify elements impacting on system risks.
+The system engineering function shall perform the requirements analysis to identify impacts on system risks.

+As part of the risk management process implemented on the project, the system engineering function shall report the requirement impacts on the risk.

+ECSS‐M‐ST‐80 Annex E describes the risk reporting process.

 Requirements verification methods

-The system engineering organisation shall ensure that for each requirement contained in the technical requirements specification, one or a combination of verification methods are identified.
+The system engineering function shall ensure that for each requirement contained in the technical requirements specification, one or a combination of verification methods are identified.

 Technical requirements specification is defined in ECSS-E-ST-10-06 Annex A.

-The system engineering organisation shall ensure that for each requirement contained in the technical requirements specification, the verification methods are reflected in the verification matrix.
+The system engineering function shall ensure that for each requirement contained in the technical requirements specification, the verification methods are reflected in the verification matrix.

 Technical requirements specification is defined in ECSS-E-ST-10-06 Annex A.